 3. Chronic Stress

 Chronic stress is an ongoing and constant type of stress with no (or limited) relief.
 Many different stressors can contribute to prolonged distress and overwhelm, such as abuse, divorce, discrimination, and a lack of support.
-People with health issues, disabilities, or caregiving obligations commonly report chronic stress.
+People with health issues, disabilities, or caregiving obligations commonly report chronic stress or cumulative stress.

 Individual characteristics may make some people more vulnerable to chronic stress, such as being prone to mood swings or high neuroticism.3 Those with low self-esteem or fears of the unknown may gravitate toward catastrophic thinking, increasing their risk for long-term stress.